argilla-io/distilabel/docs/technical-reference/llms.md

 - `top_k` and `top_p`: `top_k` limits the number of tokens the model is allowed to use to generate the following token sorted by probability, while `top_p` limits the number of tokens the model can use for the next token, but in terms of the sum of their probabilities.

-- `frequency_penalty` and `presence_penalty`: the frequency penalty penalizes tokens that have already appeard in the generated text, limiting the possibility of those appearing again, and the `presence_penalty` penalizes regardless of hte frequency.
+- `frequency_penalty` and `presence_penalty`: the frequency penalty penalizes tokens that have already appeared in the generated text, limiting the possibility of those appearing again, and the `presence_penalty` penalizes regardless of the frequency.

 - `prompt_format` and `prompt_formatting_fn`: these two parameters allow to tweak the prompt of our models, for example we can direct the `LLM` to format the prompt according to one of the defined formats, while `prompt_formatting_fn` allows to pass a function that will be applied to the prompt before the generation, for extra control of what we ingest to the model.